Helen McEntee defends role in appointment of Séamus Woulfe amid Dáil questions

 Ms McEntee had previously said the Judicial Appointments Advisory Board (JAAB) recommended one person, Séamus Woulfe, for the position of Supreme Court judge.

-She said only one application was made to the JAAB, which made the recommendation in March.
+She said only one application was made through JAAB, which made the recommendation in March.

 The Minister had offered to address the matter in her ordinary oral parliamentary questions, but this approach was rejected by the Opposition, who said it was insufficient and limiting.